fkadibs/kitsune/README.md

 # 🦊 Kitsune

-Kitsune is a tool for generating randomized substitution cipher fonts that can be used to bypass static analysis for red team/penetration testing engagements.
-Static analysis scanners will see random ASCII characters, but clients will render human-readable text.
+Kitsune is a tool for generating randomized substitution cipher fonts, useful for bypassing static analysis for red team/penetration testing engagements.
+Scanners will see random ASCII characters, but clients will render human-readable text.

 ### Installation